Provide distinction between license and EULA on TrueNAS systems

 - Private changed from No to Yes

-#41 Updated by Vladimir Vinogradenko about 1 year ago
+#41 Updated by Vladimir Vinogradenko almost 3 years ago

 - Status changed from Failed Testing to Blocked